 Our training programme covers a variety of areas catering for employees with difference job scopes and skills set requirements.
-Our core training curriculum and contends are developed guided by well established industry and international standards such as ISO-9100, ISO-14000, OHSAS and bisSAFE.
+Our core training curriculum and contents are guided by well established industry and international standards such as ISO-9100, ISO-14000, OHSAS and bisSAFE.
 In addition, specific training curriculums are developed based on the specific requirements of the specific businesses and functions.
 Training topics range from soft skills development in areas such as communications and leadership, to technical programmes covering project management and office productivity tools.

-In FY2017, employees each received an average of 8 hours training.
+In FY2021, employees each received an average of 4.4 hours of training.
 We recognized that the training requirements vary depending on the levels of management responsibilities.
-Each senior manager registers an average of 15 hours training while managerial and non-managerial staffs receive an average of 25 hours and 8 hours of training respectively.
-In light of changing business requirements and opportunities in variety of training methodologies, we continue to revise our training curriculum and programme to align with organization objectives and to strive for effectiveness and efficiency in our training approach.
+Each senior manager registered an average of 7.2 hours training while managerial and non-managerial staff received an average of 7.1 and 5.0 hours of training respectively.
+In the light of changing business requirements and opportunities in variety of training methodologies, we continue to revise our training curriculum and programme to align with organization objectives and to strive for effectiveness and efficiency in our training approach.